ASandHamwich/dsa3101-2310-19-data-science/frontend/README.md

 ### **_Function.py**

-* _Function.py contains all helper functions which helps to generate elements for the corresponding page
+* _Function.py files contains all helper functions which helps to generate elements for the corresponding page